eficode/robotframework-oxygen/DEVGUIDE.md

 And we can also try out the robot tests using the new .yaml configuration.
 Run the tests from `locustenv` folder by using command

 ```
-robot --listener oxygen.listener --pythonpath . --variable LOCUSTFILEPATH:locust/locustfile.py locust/test.robot
+robot --listener oxygen.listener --pythonpath . --variable LOCUSTFILEPATH:locusthandler/locustfile.py locusthandler/test.robot
 ```

 ## Adding failure percentage as an robot test parameter

-Our current solution works quite nicely, but let's imagine a situation where we run the performance tests on different parts of the software, where we wan't to determine different values for the amount of `failure_percentage`.
+Our current solution works quite nicely, but let's imagine a situation where we run the performance tests on different parts of the software, where we wan't to determine different values for `failure_percentage`.

-Let's change the functionality of `locust/locusthandler.py`:
+Let's change the functionality of `locusthandler/locusthandler.py`:

 ```
 import json